 Step by Step Instructions

-STEP 2: In a separate large bowl, whisk the egg, egg white, oil, buttermilk, and vanilla extract together vigorously until smooth.
+Step 2: In a separate large bowl, whisk the egg, egg white, oil, buttermilk, and vanilla extract together vigorously until smooth.

-STEP 5: Bake the cupcakes for 16-20 minutes until a toothpick inserted in the center comes out clean with a few loose crumbs.
-Let the cupcakes cool in the tin for 10 minutes, then remove them from the pan and let cool completely on a wire cooling rack.
+Let the cupcakes cool in the tin for 10 minutes, then remove them from the pan and let cool completely on a wire rack for 30-60 minutes.

 For more detailed instructions, see my small batch cream cheese frosting recipe, which is doubled for this recipe.